globus-gladier/gladier-client-template/README.md

 > **NOTE**: **WAIT** until first CI run on github actions before cloning your new project.

+# Your Journey starts here.
+## If you chose to accept it.

+Hello traveler, this is your tutorial into the world of automation.

+This repository is designed to be a guide through the complexities of Gladier and its tools.
+For full automation of an experiment, there is a step of infrastructure that cannot be ignored.
+This is usually done once and allows the user to focus on tool development.

+Three main operations are included on the simpleClients:
+* Process
+* Transfer
+* Publish

 ## Installing Gladier

+To run this tutorial we advise that a new environment is created on your favorite tool.
+For simplicity, we will use miniconda although any development app with access to pip should suffice.

     conda create -n gladier-test python pip
     conda activate gladier-test